 There are no occupational health hazards in the work environment.
 All hazardous areas are well managed and all risks are minimized.
-No visible fuel spills have been observed.
-There are also no wet surfaces in any of the work areas.
+No fuel spills apart from the spill on the ground below the day tanks have been observed.
+There are also not wet surfaces in any of the work areas.
+The only occupational hazard observed is the thermal flume from the discharge stack of the powerhouse that has the potential to get blown into the adjoining staff accommodation blocks.
+However, the scale of operation keeps the level of air pollutants well below acceptable limits (i.e. USEPA standards).
+This is discussed in the next section on compliance and performance.